 Advertisement

 (Credit: Photography: Tim Salisbury / Styling: Jackie Brown)

 Taking inspiration from their time in the States, the owners of this property embraced classic American style in their interiors.
-The wine cellar features floor-to-ceiling wine racks, Vintec wine fridges, honed granite benchtop and walls papered with Stroheim ‘Cathay Pastora’ in Indigo.
+The wine cellar features floor-to-ceiling wine racks, Vintec wine fridges, honed granite benchtop as well as walls papered with Stroheim ‘Cathay Pastora’ in Indigo.

+Advertisement